ESPN taking Rachel Nichols off its NBA programming

 Nichols also confirmed the move on her Instagram page.
 Sports Business Journal was the first to report it.

-Nichols, who has more than a year remaining on her contract, has been an integral part of ESPN’s NBA coverage since she returned to the network in 2016.
-“The Jump” started in February that year and went from airing only during the season to a nearly year-round fixture.
+Nichols, whose contract expires in early 2023, has been an integral part of ESPN’s NBA coverage since she returned to the network in 2016. ”The Jump” started in February that year and went from airing only during the season to a nearly year-round fixture.
 She also was the sideline reporter for most of ESPN’s top national games this season.

 Nichols came under fire, though, after a report by The New York Times on July 4 detailed critical comments she made about Taylor.

-Nichols, who is white, made the comments last year when she learned Taylor, who is Black, would lead the network’s studio show instead of her during the league’s restart at Walt Disney World.
+Nichols, who is white, made the comments last year when she learned Taylor, who is Black, would lead ESPN’s NBA Finals coverage after the network had announced in a news release in October 2019 that Nichols would be the host.

 The Times reported that the show’s crew was angry with Nichols, who apologized while hosting ”The Jump” on July 5.
 The report also came less than three weeks before Taylor’s contract was set to expire with ESPN and after she rejected an extension.